ow-mods/ow-mod-manager/README.md

 ## I made a mod!
 How do I submit it?

 The mod database is stored in a separate repository.
-[Go here to find out how to add your mod to the list](https://github.com/Raicuparta/outer-wilds-mod-db#adding-your-mod-to-the-list).
+[Go here to find out how to add your mod to the list](https://github.com/Raicuparta/outer-wilds-mod-db#readme).

 ## I feel a deep emotional connection with you, can we chat?

 Sure!
-You can find us in the [Outer Wilds unofficial Discord server](https://discord.gg/RaSjRbm), over at the `#modding` channel.
+You can find us in the [Outer Wilds Modding Discord server](https://discord.gg/9vE5aHxcF9).

 ## Development setup

 * Make sure you have [Node](https://nodejs.org/) installed (for `npm`);
 * Clone the repo and `cd` to it;
 * Install dependencies with `npm install`;
-* Start development app `npm run start`;
+* Start development app `npm run dev`;
 * Wait a few seconds for the app to draw;
 * Changes to components should automatically update the app.

 ## Building for production

-* Run `npm make`;
+* Run `npm run package`;
-* Check the output in the `out` directory for the app's executable.
+* Check the output in the `release` directory for the app's executable.

 ## Authors